-- Be available for at least 8 half-day sessions with your student. - Review the goals of the week with your student at the beginning of each session.
-At the beginning of the rotation discuss educational objectives, student expectations, and how s/he will be evaluated.
-This will be an opportunity to complete the "Learner Contract." - Meet regularly with the student to provide feedback regarding their performance. - Complete mid and end-of-year student evaluations.
-(See Resources Section for example). - Notify the module coordinator at any point if there are any issues or concerns with a student. - Make arrangements in advance for alternative scheduling options, if you will be out of the office.
-If this is not possible, please contact our Coordinator for temporary re-assignment of the student.
+- 1. Be available for at least 7 half-day COP sessions with your student. - 2.
+At the very first session, discuss educational objectives, student expectations, and how s/he will be evaluated.
+This will be an opportunity to complete the "Learner's Contract." - 3.
+Review the goals of the week with your student at the beginning of each session - 4.
+Provide regular feedback to the student regarding their performance. - 5.
+Provide guidance and feedback on these specific student assignments: Patient Log, Clinical Question Resource Activity, H&P write-up (see student requirements for details). - 6.
+Complete mid and end-of-year student evaluations.
+(See evaluation forms under Resources Section). - 7.
+Notify the module coordinator at any point if there are any issues or concerns with a student. - 8.
+Make arrangements in advance for alternative scheduling options.
+If you will be out of the office for an extended period, please contact our Coordinator for reassignment of the student.

 Please Note: Students may not request "time off" from the rotation without permission from the Module Director.
-Please call our Coordinator to verify all absence requests.
+Please contact our Coordinator to verify all absence requests.